State Security Service (Uzbekistan): History

 The SSS was created on 26 September 1991 as a successor to the Committee for State Security (KGB) and its republican affiliate in the Uzbek Soviet Socialist Republic (Uzbek SSR).
-Since the collapse of the Soviet Union, it has retained the same responsibilities and a similar range of functional units, including paramilitary polices and spetsnazs.
+Since the collapse of the Soviet Union, it has retained the same responsibilities and a similar range of functional units, including paramilitary police and spetsnaz.
 The SNB was a rival of the Ministry of Internal Affairs (IIV) until 2005, when it was brought under its control.
 It was renamed from the National Security Service on 14 March 2018.

 In recent years, the SNB has been sidelined in favor of the Uzbekistan National Guard, which was largely seen as being loyal to former President Islam Karimov.

 Leadership

 The following officials have led the SNB since its establishment: